AdobeDocs/commerce-frontend-core/src/pages/ui-components/bookmarks.md

 ---
-group: ui-components-guide
-title: Bookmarks component
+title: Bookmarks component | Commerce Frontend Development
+description:
 ---

+# Bookmarks component

 The Bookmarks component stores active and changed state of a grid implemented using [Listing](listing-grid.md).
 It includes the state of filters, columns position, applied sorting, pagination, and so on.